crewship doctor

 - PASS —

-vector + sparse recall— an embedder is configured (KEEPER_OLLAMA_URL); the boot-time indexer sweeper is embedding journal entries and recall serves vector + BM25 results. - WARN —
+vector + sparse recall— an embedder is configured (KEEPER_OLLAMA_URL); the boot-time indexer sweeper is embedding journal entries and recall serves vector + BM25 results. - FAIL —

 sparse-only— no embedder configured.
 Recall still works on keywords, but vector similarity is off.
 SetKEEPER_OLLAMA_URLto an Ollama host servingnomic-embed-text. - INFO — server not reachable / older server — the daemon is down